 We will only deal with decision problems and ask ourselves what sets can be recognized in this framework.
-It turns out that we can recognize any \cc{co-NL}-set, and to prove it we will use the most common method\footnote{That can be reminded to the reader in \cite{arora2009}, pp. 88--89.}: we will show that a \NDPM that can solve a \cc{co-NL}-complete problem, and define another \NDPM that they can reduce any \cc{co-NL} problem to this \cc{co-NL}-complete problem.
+It turns out that we can recognize any \cc{co-NL}-set, and to prove it we will use the most common method\footnote{That can be reminded to the reader in \cite{arora2009}, pp. 88--89.}: we will exhibit a \NDPM that can solve a \cc{co-NL}-complete problem, and define another \NDPM that reduce any \cc{co-NL} problem to this \cc{co-NL}-complete problem.

 \begin{definition}[\stconncomp] We define the following problem: \enquote{given a (directed) graph encoded as a list of adjacences, accept if and only if there is \textbf{no} path from the source (numbered $1$) to the target (numbered $n$) in the graph}.
-This problem is known as \stconncomp or \pb{REACHABILITY-Comp}, is \cc{co-NL} complete.
+This problem, known as \stconncomp or \pb{REACHABILITYComp}, is \cc{co-NL} complete.
 We define the set

 \end{definition}

 \begin{proposition} $\stconncomp \in \cc{\{NDPM\}}$ \end{proposition}

 \begin{proof} Given a graph of size $n$, the input will be encoded as